Makena Capital Management is a leading investment firm whose objective is the preservation and appreciation of long-term capital

 Joseph has over 20 years of investment experience.
 Prior to joining Makena in 2009, he worked at Morgan Stanley as a Vice President, advising institutions on their hedge fund portfolios as well as advising hedge funds on capital raising and strategic business matters.
 Previously, Joseph worked at Credit Suisse First Boston in Private Wealth Management advising high net worth families and foundations on alternative investments.
 He began his career at a Salomon Smith Barney affiliate in Buenos Aires, Argentina covering local pension funds and Latin America focused investment funds for four years.
 Joseph received a B.A. in Economics from the University of Virginia and an M.B.A. from the Stanford University Graduate School of Business.

 Mike was named to the board of directors of NVIDIA Corp. in March 2015 and is a director of C3, a private technology firm.
-He also serves as a trustee of the Rhodes Scholarship Trust.
+He also serves as Trustee Emeritus of the Rhodes Scholarship Trust.
 Mike is a member of the advisory boards of several fund managers and the Stanford Institute for Economic Policy Research (SIEPR).
 Mike graduated with a B.A. from Princeton University, and as a Rhodes Scholar attended Merton College at Oxford University, where he earned a B.A.
 Honors and an M.A.
 Mike has an M.B.A. from the Stanford Graduate School of Business.